To Harkness or Not To Harkness

 My apologies to Shakespeare!
 Whether a school uses the Harkness Table™ or doesn't use the Harkness Table™ is a matter of teaching style worth exploring in some detail.
 That is what you and I shall do in this little essay.

 What's a Harkness Table™?
-Well, depending on how you look at it, it is a table.
+It is a table, depending on how you look at it.
 Some would say it is a method.
-We will look at Harkness™ from all angles so that you can understand it and decide whether sending your child to a school which uses Harkness Tables™ is something you value.
+We will look at Harkness™ from all angles so that you can understand it and decide whether sending your child to a school that uses Harkness Tables™ is something you value.

-First of all, the Harkness Table™ gets its name from a wealthy philanthropist by the name of Edward Harkness.
-He was a graduate of historic Saint Paul's School Concord, New Hampshire.
-In 1930 he gave $5,840,000 (approximately $60,000,000 in 2015 dollars) to Phillips Exeter Academy with the stated purpose, among other things, of changing the way students were taught.
+First, the Harkness Table™ gets its name from a wealthy philanthropist, Edward Harkness.
+He graduated from historic Saint Paul's School in Concord, New Hampshire.
+In 1930, he gave $5,840,000 (approximately $60,000,000 in 2015 dollars) to Phillips Exeter Academy with the stated purpose, among other things, of changing the way students were taught.
 About one third of Edward Harkness' gift was used for the tables and necessary alterations to the classrooms in which they were installed.
-The rest was used for a host of other projects at Exeter including the addition of new teachers and halving the class size.
+The rest was used for a host of other projects at Exeter, including adding new teachers and halving the class size.

 In Harkness' own words: “What I have in mind is (a classroom) where (students) could sit around a table with a teacher who would talk with them, and instruct them by a sort of tutorial or conference method, where (each student) would feel encouraged to speak up.
 This would be a real revolution in methods.”

 Interestingly enough, the modern Harkness Tables™ are oval.
 But the first prototypes were round.
 What's the difference?
-A round table does not allow the teacher to have eye contact with all his students.
-An oval design allows that all important eye contact.
-Being able to see your students' eyes is a critical part of teaching.
+A round table does not allow the teacher to make eye contact with all his students.
+An oval design allows that all-important eye contact.
+Seeing your students' eyes is a critical part of teaching.
 It's one of the reasons I am not wild about online teaching.
 But we'll save that discussion for another day.

-The basic idea behind the Harkness Table™ is to have 12 students seated around the table together with their teacher as opposed to having 12 students seated at desks facing a teacher at the front of the classroom.
+The basic idea behind the Harkness Table™ is to have 12 students seated around the table with their teacher instead of having 12 students seated at desks facing a teacher at the front of the classroom.
 A Harkness Table™ facilitates discussion.
 It compels every student to be part of the discussion.
 It encourages collaboration.

 How the Harkness Table works

-• The oval design of a Harkness Table™ allows everyone seated to see the eyes of everyone else at the table, meaning no student is left out of the discussion."
+The oval design of a Harkness Table™ allows everyone seated to see everyone else's eyes at the table, meaning no student is left out of the discussion."

-Brian Mulgardt describes his experiences teaching with the Harkness Method™ of teaching for the first time in an essay entiled Introducing and Using the Discussion (AKA, Harkness) Table:
+Brian Mulgardt describes his experiences teaching with the Harkness Method™ of teaching for the first time in an essay entitled Introducing and Using the Discussion (AKA, Harkness) Table:

 "International affairs expert Fareed Zakaria has recently suggested that America’s edge in education comes from its habit of making students think rather than just memorize and regurgitate (191-195).
 Discussion based teaching (also called the “Harkness method,” after the oval discussion tables designed to facilitate conversation) challenges students to sit at the center of education, making meaning of new information together, talking, listening, and ultimately thinking.
 While some schools have relied on the method for many years, others, like mine, have not.
 In such cases, introducing this style of learning, in which no student can hide, can be difficult if students aren’t used to it, and making sure it’s productive also presents challenges.
 However, once included in a curriculum it allows students to more deeply understand material and think for themselves."